 The account is in default (i.e., that the Credit Union has not previously accepted late payments without any action or has made a deal with the debtor).

 The debtor has not filed bankruptcy.
-In cases where the debtor threatens to file or has filed, either before or after repossession, the Credit Union will consult with its attorney.
+In cases where the debtor threatens to file or has filed, the Credit Union will consult with its attorney.

-The debtor did not sign the loan agreement prior to active duty military service.
+The debtor is not on active-duty in the military service of the United States.
 In these cases, the Credit Union will consult with its attorney.
+If the member is on active-duty, it may only repossess the collateral with a court order (See Policy 7213).

 Use of Repossessed Property.
 Credit Union employees may not in any way use the repossessed property for their own personal use, or for Credit Union business.
 To do so will generally result in forfeiture of the deficiency and can lead to additional damages.

 Notice.
-The Credit Union will ensure that its repossession and sale notices are accurate and consistent (i.e., the sale method (public or private) will be carried out as originally disclosed).
+The Credit Union will ensure that its repossession and sale notices are accurate and consistent (i.e., the sale method (public or private) will be carried out as originally disclosed (in a commercially reasonable manner)).
 If there is a change in the way a sale is handled, a new notice will be sent to the debtor.

 Sale of Repossessed Property to Insiders.
 The Credit Union will ensure that all sales to insiders will be set at the full retail value of the repossessed collateral.